KhronosGroup/ANARI-SDK/cts/features.md

 - `test_scenes` is the path to the folder containing the test files + reference images.
 - `candidates_path` is the path to folder containing the candidate renderings.
 - `output` is the path to the folder where the PDF file with the results is stored.
 A subfolder called evaluation is created.
 If `output` is `None` the results will only be shown via Python standard output.
-- `verbosity` specifies which detailed information should be shown in the report.
-0 - None, 1 - Only failed tests, 2 - All tests
+- `verbosity` specifies how much detailed information should be shown in the report.
+0 - None, 1 - Only for failed tests, 2 - For all tests
 - `comparison_methods` is a list of strings containing all algorithms which should be used to compare the sets of images.
 The list of proposed algorithms is listed in section [Comparison methods](#comparison-methods).
 - `thresholds` is a list of numbers containing values which determine for each comparison method whether the tested image fails or passes the test.
 If `None` is given, predefined thresholds are used.
 - `custom_compare_function` can be used by the user to define a custom function to compare the images with.
 The signature should look like this:

 ```python